Public Interest & Pro Bono Program

 Pro bono service is a key component in the leadership development of Duke Law students.
 Each year, students contribute thousands of hours to organizations in the local community and nationally through pro bono projects.
 The Pro Bono Program offers students experiential learning opportunities through volunteer pro bono work with non-profits, government agencies, private firms, and Duke Law faculty.
 Under the supervision of licensed attorneys, students contribute to public service, develop their legal and professional skills, build relationships important to their future careers, and work to address unmet legal needs.
 The work ranges in scope from brief research to in-depth client interviewing, investigation, document drafting, or even appearance at a hearing.
 Students are encouraged to explore different interests and may participate in more than one group.
 Most opportunities are open to all JD and LLM students with options to fit personal interests and time commitments.

-Group pro bono projects include the Clemency Project; Coalition Against Gendered Violence; Consumer Rights & Economic Justice Project; Duke Fair Change Project; Duke Immigrant and Refugee Project; Environmental Law Project; Guardian ad Litem; Health Care Planning Project; Human Rights Project; If/When/How: Lawyering for Reproductive Justice; Innocence Project; Lawyer-on-the-Line; Lyme Disease Advocacy Project; Street Law; Veteran’s Assistance Project; and Volunteer Income Tax Assistance Project (VITA).
-The office works with individual students or groups of students to create new projects as interests or needs arise.
+Group pro bono projects include Broad Street Law; the Clemency Project; the Coalition Against Gendered Violence; the Consumer Rights & Economic Justice Project; the Duke Fair Chance Project; the Duke Immigrant and Refugee Project; the Environmental Law Project; Guardian ad Litem; the Health Care Planning Project; the Human Rights Project; If/When/How: Lawyering for Reproductive Justice; the Innocence Project; Lawyer-on-the-Line; the Lyme Disease Advocacy Project; and the Veteran’s Assistance Project.
+The office also works with individual students or groups of students to create new projects as interests or needs arise.

 The Office of Public Interest and Pro Bono also sponsors time-limited projects throughout the academic year; these may be single day projects or take place over a handful of days.
 Semester Break Pro Bono Trips allow Duke Law students to partner with legal services organizations to provide high-impact legal work to underserved areas of North Carolina and across the United States not usually accessible while classes are in session.
 The Office of Public Interest & Pro Bono organizes trips during the fall and spring semester breaks and provides funding for student participation.